Shingles (Herpes Zoster)

 - Blisters turn yellow and dry, often leaving small, pitted scars.

 - Feeling ill

-The symptoms of shingles may resemble other medical conditions.
+The symptoms of shingles may resemble other medical conditions or problems.
 Always consult your physician for a diagnosis.

 How is shingles diagnosed?